Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Hybrid Relighting Framework

-We estimate G-buffer channels using learned predictions for view- and light-independent material properties.
+We estimate the unknown G-buffer channels (i.e. roughness and metallic) using learned predictions for view- and light-independent material properties.
 We consider the problem of predicting roughness $r$ and metallic $\mu$ maps, from a single color image $I \in \mathbb{R}^{H \times W \times 3}$ by employing the intrinsic decomposition model $\mathcal{D}_\theta$ from~\cite{liang2025diffusion} that provides the mapping

 Since diffusion sampling is stochastic, we draw $K$ samples per input in order to estimate both mean predictions and per-pixel uncertainty.
 To allow high-resolution processing, inference is carried out on overlapping patches $I^{(j)}$ as